digipolisgent/api-guidelines/Guidelines.md

 Clients requesting OPTIONAL server functionality (such as optional headers) MUST be resilient to the server ignoring that particular functionality.

 ## 7 Consistency fundamentals
-### 7.1 URL template
+### 7.1 URL structure
 #### 7.1.1 URL construction

 Humans SHOULD be able to easily read and construct URLs.
-However these should not contain sensitive data (e.g. passwords, API keys), which should be handled by [headers](#79-pii-parameters) or the request body.
+However these SHOULD not contain sensitive data (e.g. passwords, API keys), which SHOULD be handled by [headers](#79-pii-parameters) or the request body.
 In case of doubt, check with our security officers.

 This facilitates discovery and eases adoption on platforms without a well-supported client library.